Dragon Shiryu EX

-Articulation is the usually amount of articulation for the EX line, which is to say a ton of articulation.
+Articulation is the usual amount of articulation for the EX line, which is to say a ton of articulation.
 Shiryu’s minimal armor, allows him to move with very few restrictions.

 The shoulder pads are held in place by the Cloth’s dragon arms, which use two ball joints.

 These dragon arms holding the shoulder pads are somewhat finicky.
-However, these arms do facilitate Shiryu’s ability to pull of his signature moves.
+However, these arms do facilitate Shiryu’s ability to pull off his signature moves.

 The Rozan Shoryu Ha!